Moscow Culture Lab

 Living and Working in Russia Seminar

-This guided tour walks you behind the Kremlin's red walls to explore the armory and the surrounding cathedrals.
-The armory is the former treasure-house of the Kremlin that still contains royal gifts, military hardware, clothing, carriages, and other riches from czarist times.
+This guided tour walks you behind the Kremlin's red walls.
+The tour may include the armory or the diamond fund.
+It includes the surrounding cathedrals and Kremlin grounds.
+The armory and diamond fund are former treasure-houses of the Kremlin that still contains royal gifts and other riches from czarist times.
+The armoury also contains military hardware, clothing, and carriages.
 The surrounding ensemble of cathedrals, with their touring spires and shining domes provide a still wider backdrop for your guide to discuss the history that has shaped modern Russia.
 For more information, see the museum website.

 Novodevichy Convent and Cemetery

+Everything you've learned about Russia will never seem more real.
 We explore this sixteenth-century convent for a brief discussion of Russia's political and religious history.
-We then move to the adjoining cemetery, which has for centuries been coveted as a place of burial for Russian elites.
-Here you can find everyone from Chekhov to Gogol, Khrushchev to Yeltsin, Tolstoy to Mayakovsky, Stanislavsky to Gorky, and Tupolev to Molotov.
-Everything you've learned about Russia will never seem more real.
+We then move to the adjoining cemetery where you will find everyone from Chekhov to Gogol, Khrushchev to Yeltsin, Tolstoy to Mayakovsky, Stanislavsky to Gorky, and Tupolev to Molotov.

 Each semester, students are treated to one cultural performance.
 In this past, this has generally been a ballet such as Swan Lake, Giselle, or The Bright Stream.
 However, based on requests and scheduling, this could also be a puppet show, circus, jazz performance or even concerts by modern groups.
 Let us know what your interests are!